-Further, the 2011 World Drug Report from the United Nations Office on Drugs and Crime notes a significant increasing number of people who enter addiction treatment for marijuana (cannabis) use in the US.
+Further, the 2011 World Drug Report from the United Nations Office on Drugs and Crime notes a significantly increasing number of people who enter addiction treatment for marijuana (cannabis) use in the US.
 About a third are under 18 years of age.
-More than half are students and more than half also started using marijuana when they were 14 of younger.
+More than half are students and more than half also started using marijuana when they were 14 or younger.
 Another third started between 15 and 17 years of age.

 Perhaps this may be partly due to the fact that the cannabis cultured by drug traffickers today is much stronger than decades past – some say nearly double.

 In Europe too, there were a significant number of young people in treatment for addiction to cannabis.
-Nearly one quarter of all out-patient clients in Europe were being treated for cannabis addiction in 2009, and among the young (ages 15-19) in treatment, 83 percent reported that the primary drug they were having trouble with was cannabis.
-The majority of cannabis users also reported use of a second drug, usually alcohol or cocaine.
+Nearly one-quarter of all out-patient clients in Europe were being treated for cannabis addiction in 2009, and among the young (ages 15-19) in treatment, 83 percent reported that the primary drug they were having trouble with was cannabis.
+The majority of cannabis users also reported the use of a second drug, usually alcohol or cocaine.

 While this news may be sufficient to hit USA Today, it is not anything new.
 Similar news was reported in 2008 by the Center on Addiction and Substance Abuse at Columbia University.
-In their 2008 report Non-Medical Marijuana III, CASA stated that the US National Highway and Traffic Safety Administration reported that “low doses of THC [the active ingredient in marijuana] have been shown to moderately impair the tasks associated with driving, while high doses as well as chronic use produce severe impairment.”
+In their 2008 report Non-Medical Marijuana III, CASA stated that the US National Highway and Traffic Safety Administration reported that “low doses of THC [the active ingredient in marijuana] have been shown to moderately impair the tasks associated with driving, while high doses, as well as chronic use, produce severe impairment.”